Rules for the Regional Citizen Bee Competition

 Appeal Procedure for the Oral Round

 For an appeal based on an oral question.
 Only a contestant may lodge an appeal, and only on an answer he or she has given.
 Appeals must be filed with the appeal judge after the judges’ decision on his/her answer.
 Contestants forfeit their right to appeal if they do not proceed directly to the designated appeal area from their seat or the stage, or if they communicate with anyone prior to filing the appeal.
 Contestants complete an appeal form and give it to the appeal judge.
-The appeal judge decides whether an oral appeal warrants review by the panel of three judges.
+The appeal judge decides whether an oral appeal warrants review by the panel of voting judges.
 If the appeal is denied, the form is returned to the contestant with an explanation.
 If the appeal warrants review, it is presented to the panel of voting judges.
 The contestant remains in the appeal area until the judges reach a decision.
 During the oral rounds, the judges call a time-out to discuss an appeal.
 The judges decide the outcome of an appeal before the affected contestant’s next turn in the following round.

 Appeals based on the written component are not allowed.
 As previously stated, students will be allowed to review their written test to ensure that it was graded correctly and to note the correct answers before the end of the competition.